jpcofr/biosim4/README.md

 ### Main data structures

 The code in the src directory compiles to a single console program named biosim4.
-When it is invoked, it will read parameters from a config file named config/biosim4.ini by default (or biosim4.ini in the root directory for backwards compatibility).
+When it is invoked, it will read parameters from a config file named config/biosim4.toml by default.
 A different config file can be specified on the command line.

 The simulator will then configure a 2D arena where the creatures live.
 Class Grid (see grid.h and grid.cpp)